 Evidence of impairment might include things like swerving on the roadway, bloodshot eyes, slurred speech, and a loss of balance or coordination.
 Oftentimes, prosecutors will present evidence of poor field sobriety test performance to prove the driver was under the influence.

-OVI penalties depend on the number of OVI convictions the offender has had within the past ten years.
+OVI penalties depend on the number of OVI convictions the offender has had within the past 10 years.
+A first DUI is a misdemeanor and generally carries:

 A driver with a BAC of at least .17% will be subject to increased penalties.
 Sometimes, these types of OVIs are referred to as "aggravate" or "super" OVI charges.